movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   validates and removes the matching hash record, persistent directory index, and ordinary or extended reference in one reserved handle.
 Parent and target vnode locks protect the plan; removing a nonfinal name preserves data ownership.
+* Rename supports same-tree moves and atomic replacement, including nonempty source directories and empty destination directories.
+It preserves source inode identity and open destination descriptors.
+Subvolume roots cannot be renamed or replaced; moving a directory below itself is rejected.
 * Allocation uses existing block groups.
 There is no chunk allocation, device management, relocation, log replay, qgroups, or zoned support.